rupert97/gym-tracker/README.md

 # Gym Tracker

-Gym Tracker is a web application that helps you track your workouts and nutrition, built with [Astro](https://astro.build/) and [Supabase](https://supabase.com/).
-It provides an intuitive interface for logging your exercises, warm-ups, cardio, and daily meal plans.
+**Gym Tracker** is a web application that helps you track your workouts and nutrition.
+Built with [Astro](https://astro.build/), [Supabase](https://supabase.com/), and styled using [Tailwind CSS](https://tailwindcss.com/), it offers an intuitive and responsive experience for managing your fitness routine.

 ## ✨ Features

-- **Workout Logging**: Select muscle groups, add exercises, sets, reps, and weights for each workout.
+- **Workout Logging**: Select muscle groups and add exercises with sets, reps, and weights.
-- **Warm-Up & Cardio Sections**: Easily log your warm-up and cardio routines with customizable options.
+- **Warm-Up & Cardio Tracking**: Log your warm-up and cardio sessions with flexible, customizable options.
-- **Nutrition Tracking**: Add meals and foods to your daily plan, and monitor calories, proteins, carbs, and fats.
+- **Nutrition Tracking**: Add daily meals and foods, tracking calories, protein, carbs, and fats.
+- **Weekly & Monthly Shopping List**: Automatically generates shopping lists based on your meal plans, with an interactive checklist to track purchased and pending items.
-- **Data Persistence**: All workouts and nutrition data are saved using Supabase.
+- **Data Persistence**: All workouts and nutrition data are stored securely using Supabase.
-- **Modern UI**: Clean and responsive design using Astro components and Tailwind CSS.
+- **Modern UI**: Clean, responsive, and mobile-first interface using Astro components and Tailwind CSS.

 ## 🚀 Project Structure